Waking Your Baby From A Nap: Is It A Good Idea?

 Source: pxhere.

-Newborns
+Waking Up Newborns

 Newborns that are born full-term and are healthy need lots of sleep and have more than enough sleep pressure in them to go to sleep almost instantly right after they feed.
-You’ll be surprised by how long a newborn can sleep.
+You’ll be surprised by how long a newborn can day sleep.
 On average, newborns sleep about 14-17 hours a day.
 That means some infants are only up for seven hours a day.
 Imagine if you only had seven hours a day to do something!
 Some parents may worry if their newborn is sleeping too much, but rest assured, it’s normal in most circumstances for infants to sleep for long periods since they haven’t developed their circadian rhythm yet.
 Do note that little ones need to eat regularly through the night during the first few weeks.

 Source: publicdomainpictures.net

 A baby will accomplish all this sleep by sleeping around 8-12 hours every night, with a few wake-ups to be fed, and the rest will be done via through shorter resting periods throughout the day.
 With that said, newborns and very young children don’t know the difference between day and night, and they can’t stay awake for too long.
 It can be a bright summer day and a baby won’t care.
 They’ll sleep in, anyway.
-For the first month or so, having a schedule isn’t needed, so just let your child sleep until they’ve woken up and are hungry without interrupting baby’s nap.
-This can be a little frustrating when they wake up in the middle of the night, but they do need the extra sleep.
+For the first month or so, having a schedule isn’t needed, so just let your baby sleep until they’ve woken up and are hungry without interrupting baby’s nap.
+This can be a little frustrating after waking up in the middle of the night, but they do need the extra sleep.

 Around this time, many will have some separation anxiety as well as become more aware of their surroundings.
 In a case like this, they may cry for your attention and it can get a little frustrating.
 However, you should know that they will eventually learn to get sleep.